neo4j-contrib/neomodel/doc/source/configuration.rst

     # before loading your node definitions
     config.AUTO_INSTALL_LABELS = True

-Neomodel also provides the `neomodel_install_labels` scripr for this task, however if you want to handle this manually see below.
+Neomodel also provides the `neomodel_install_labels` script for this task, however if you want to handle this manually see below.

 Install indexes and constraints for a single class::